 The band includes some of the best-known and respected players in the region, including singer John Vento (who is, perhaps, the hardest-working front man around), guitarists Tim Hadley and Jim McCullough, plus keyboardist Fred Delu and sax man Ed Jonnet, who last joined forces as members of Pittsburgh’s most beloved rock/soul band – The Rhythm Kings.
-Newest members Will Franklin (bass) and Lou Ross (drums) complete the stellar lineup.
+Newest members Eugene Perry (bass) and Kai Ballard (drums) complete the stellar lineup.
 The band is often joined by guitarist Ian Arthurs, one of the very best young R&B players this side of Memphis.

 No one had more impact than John’s primary session drummer, Ron Beitle.
 As the original drummer for Wild Cherry (“Play That Funky Music”), Ron brought his considerable drumming talents and gold record experience to the “Nied’s Hotel” project, which was released on CD in 2004.The next release, 2007’s “The Way That You Roll,” was again recorded with session players, but Vento, along with drummer Beitle, decided it was time to start performing their material at live shows.
 The new release was credited to “John Vento and The Nied’s Hotel Band,” but the live band line-up changed frequently while John and Ron searched for the right chemistry between players.